leifliddy/asahi-fedora-builder/README.md

 1. The root password is **fedora**
 2. The custom RPM's (and Source RPM's) used in this image can be found here:
    https://leifliddy.com/asahi-linux/35/
-3. The kernel config used is the same kernel config used by the asahi project:
+3. The kernel config is nearly identical to the kernel config used by the Asahi Linux project:
    \*\*only a few Fedora-specific modifications were made
    https://github.com/AsahiLinux/PKGBUILDs/blob/main/linux-asahi/config
-4. On the first boot, the efi and / (root) filesystem UUID's will be randomized.
+4. On the first boot, the efi and / (root) filesystem UUID's will be The Asahi-related services, scripts, configs, and methodologies have simply been converted from Arch Linux --> Fedora. randomized.
    And the root partition will be resized to take up all available space.
 5. In short, this is essentially the Fedora version of the Asahi Linux Minimal build (Arch Linux-based).
    The Asahi-related services, scripts, configs, and methodologies have simply been converted from Arch Linux --> Fedora.